 SENCO CONTACT DETAILSSENCo name: Mr C Devaney Contact Telephone Number: 01482 376203 E-mail: firstname.lastname@example.org

 EXPERTISE AND TRAINING OF STAFFMr C Devaney holds a Postgraduate Certificate in Vulnerable Learners and Inclusion and the National Award for SEN Coordination.
 All staff completed Safeguarding Children (Level 1).
-At Alderman Cogan’s CE Primary School we have a policy for the continuing professional development (CPD) of all staff, including teachers, teaching assistants and ancillary staff.
+At Alderman Cogan’s CE Primary Academy we have a policy for the continuing professional development (CPD) of all staff, including teachers, teaching assistants and ancillary staff.
 Staff seek training from outside support agencies where necessary, including outreach services and transitional support (see local offer for list of external services).
 Staff also attend training courses provided by the Local Authority.

 EQUIPMENT AND FACILITIESAll needs for equipment and facilities will be assessed for each pupil individually.
 Dependent on the nature of the need, funding may be provided by the school or requested from other appropriate agencies.
 These may include outside agencies such as IPASS, who can provide specialist equipment for physical, visual and hearing needs.